Adaptable End-to-End ASR Models using Replaceable Internal LMs and Residual Softmax: Proposed Methods

 Previous work \cite{tsunoo22_interspeech, 9383515, 9003790, 9415039} focused on the encoder-decoder E2E ASR structure rather than CTC-based structure to estimate the internal LM because CTC-based models are generally not considered capable of modelling context between output tokens due to conditional independence assumption.

 However, CTC-based E2E ASR models learn the training data distribution and are affected by the frequency of words in the training data \cite{DBLP:journals/taslp/DengCYY22}.
-The CTC-based model therefore at least has the modelling ability of a uni-gram LMs, and this paper aims to adapt it to the target domain effectively without re-training during inference.
+The CTC-based model therefore at least has the modelling ability of a unigram LM, and this paper aims to adapt it to the target domain effectively without re-training during inference.
 Therefore, this paper proposes the R-softmax for CTC-based models.

 Let $x$ and $y$ be input data and its label, respectively, and $p^{t}_j$ and $p^{s}_j$ be the frequency of the $j$-th token in target-domain and source-domain data distribution, respectively.
 Assume $\phi$ is a desired predicted CTC probability of the target domain, with form $\phi_{j}=p(y=j|x)=(p(x|y=j)/{p(x)})\cdot p(y=j)=(p(x|y=j)/{p(x)})\cdot p^{t}_j$, and $\hat{\phi}$ is a predicted CTC probability of the source domain, with form $\hat{\phi_{j}}=\hat{p}(y=j|x)=(p(x|y=j)/{\hat{p}(x)})\cdot\hat{p}(y=j)=(p(x|y=j)/{\hat{p}(x)})\cdot p^{s}_j$ \footnote{We assume that all data in the source and target domains are generated from the same process $p(x|y=j)$ following \cite{ren2020balanced}.}.
 Let $l_j$ be a logit of the $j$-th token output by a CTC-based model, then $\hat{\phi_{j}}={\rm exp}({l_j})/{\sum_{i=1}^{V}{\rm exp}(l_i)}$, where V denotes the vocabulary size.
 If $\hat{\phi_{j}}$ is expressed by the normal softmax function, then ${\phi_{j}}$ can be obtained via the R-softmax as follows\footnote{The key to the proof for R-softmax is to first show that $\sum_{i=1}^{V}{\rm exp}(l_i)=\sum_{i=1}^{V}{\rm exp}(l_i-{\rm log}({\hat{\phi_i}}/{\phi_i}))$ and then substitute it into the denominator of $\phi_j = {{\rm exp}(l_j - {\rm log}(\hat{\phi_j}/\phi_j))}/{\sum_{i=1}^{V}{\rm exp}(l_i)}$.}: